Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

 of distinct pairs of points on the boundary of $\Gamma$.
 This space is locally compact, but is not compact.

-In the geometric context of Example~\ref{E:main}.(a), $\dbG$ can be identified with the space $T^1M/\bbR$ of of unparametrized geodesic lines in $T^1\wt{N}=T^1M$, and its extension by $\bbR$ can be identified with the parametrized geodesic lines, and thereby with the unit tangent bundle $T^1\wt{N}=T^1M$ itself.
-In this context the $\Gamma$-action on $\partial^2M=\dbG$ preserves an infinite Radon measure, often called Bowen-Margulis-Sullivan current.
-This action is ergodic; this is directly related to the ergodicity of the geodesic flow on $T^1N$ equipped with the Bowen-Margulis measure, which is usually proved via Hopf argument.
+In the geometric context of Example~\ref{E:main}.(a), $\dbG$ can be identified with the space $T^1M/\bbR$ of unparametrized (but oriented) geodesic lines in $T^1M$ (here $M=\wt{N}$), and its extension by $\bbR$ can be identified with the parametrized geodesic lines, and thereby with the unit tangent bundle $T^1M$ itself.
+This is often called \textit{Hopf parametrization}.
+In this context the $\Gamma$-action on $\partial^2M=\dbG$ preserves an infinite Radon measure, often called \emph{Bowen--Margulis--Sullivan current}.
+This action is ergodic; this is directly related to the ergodicity of the geodesic flow on $T^1N$ equipped with the Bowen--Margulis measure, which is usually proved via Hopf argument.

-In the general coarse-geometric context of Setup~\ref{setup}, we do not have an explicit analogue for the geodesic flow on $T^1N$ but can consider the $\Gamma$-action on the boundary $(\bG,[\PSnu])$ and its double $(\dbG,[\PSnu\times\PSnu])$, and expect them to be ergodic.
-This is established in the following theorem; along the way an analogue of Bowen-Margulis-Sullivan current is constructed, denoted $\BMSm$ below. \begin{thm}[Double Ergodicity] {}\\ The diagonal $\Gamma$-action on $(\dbG,[\PSnu\times\PSnu])$ is ergodic.
+In the general coarse-geometric context of Setup~\ref{setup}, we do not have a precise analogue for the geodesic flow on $T^1N$, but can consider the $\Gamma$-action on the boundary $(\bG,[\PSnu])$ and its double $(\dbG,[\PSnu\times\PSnu])$, and expect them to be ergodic.
+This is established in the following theorem; along the way constructing an analogue of Bowen--Margulis--Sullivan current, denoted $\BMSm$ below. \begin{thm}[Double Ergodicity] {}\\ The diagonal $\Gamma$-action on $(\dbG,[\PSnu\times\PSnu])$ is ergodic.
 In particular, the $\Gamma$-action on $(\partial\Gamma,[\PSnu])$ is ergodic.
-The measure class $[\PSnu\times\PSnu]$ contains a unique (up to a certain well defined scaling) infinite Radon measure $\BMSm$. \end{thm} The following result is an ergodic theorem for the infinite measure preserving action $\Gamma\acts (\dbG,\BMSm)$.
-It is formulated in purely geometric terms, using the {\bf almost Busemann cocycle} (see \S\ref{sub:topological_almost_geodesic_flow}):
+The measure class $[\PSnu\times\PSnu]$ contains a unique (up to a certain well defined normalization) infinite $\Gamma$-invariant Radon measure $\BMSm$. \end{thm} The following result is an ergodic theorem for the infinite measure preserving action $\Gamma\acts (\dbG,\BMSm)$.
+It is formulated in purely geometric terms, using the {\bf almost Busemann cocycle} (see \S\ref{sub:topological_almost_geodesic_flow}) defined as: